Free up to 1MM monthly messages. No credit card required.

 Hardware used:

 PubNub provides a robust and global messaging infrastructure that can transmit data in under 0.25 seconds anywhere in the world.
 This is ideal for instant updates from sensors or triggering a smart device action for instance.
 With a 99.999% SLA on all its services, IoT data is transmitted reliably.
-PubNub also supports over 70 SDKs and has features like push notifications and Project EON that you can use for monitoring.
+PubNub also supports over 70 SDKs and has features like mobile push notifications and Project EON that you can use for monitoring.
 Sensor reading out of range?
 Get a notification.

 With MQTT specifically, PubNub’s MQTT gateway makes it easy to switch to PubNub as your MQTT broker.
 You can use any MQTT client or library that supports MQTT 3.1 or newer.